Dev-Loo/stoom-test/README.md

 A simple Dockerfile exists in stoom-test/demo that assumes a .jar is created in demo/target folder

-To create .jar go to stoom-test/demo and execute: mvnw install
+To create .jar go to stoom-test/demo and execute: mvnw package

 To build image execute: docker build -t myapp .